 Show your location

-Show your current location on the map by pressing the locate icon in the top menu.
+Show your current location on the map by tapping the locate icon in the bottom left corner of the map.

 - Read more about this feature: Locate and Orient Yourself on the Map

-- If the app is not locating you, be sure that your locations permissions are set correctly (Apple / Android).
+- If the app is not locating you, be sure that your location permissions are set correctly (Apple / Android).

 Change map layers

 You can change map layers to support your activity.
-Tap the layers icon.
+To change map layers, tap the layers icon.